A. God gives Solomon wisdom.

 ii.
 Solomon did his job well - as well or better than anyone.
 Yet as his falling away in the end showed (1 Kings 11:1-11) there was something lacking in his spiritual life.
 “There is no sign in his biography that he ever had the deep inward devotion of his father.
 After the poet-psalmist came the prosaic and keen-sighted shrewd man of affairs.”
 (Maclaren)

 b.
 I have done according to your words . . .
-I have also given you what you have not asked: God not only answered Solomon's prayer, he answered it beyond all expectation.
+I have also given you what you have not asked: God not only answered Solomon’s prayer, He also answered it beyond all expectation.
 Solomon did not ask for riches and honor or a long life, but God gave him those also.

 i.
 In Ephesians 3:20 Paul honored God saying, Now to Him who is able to do exceedingly abundantly above all that we ask or think.
 Solomon experienced God’s ability to do far beyond all that we ask or think.